9 Steps in the Adoption Process

 There are just 9 steps to adopt a child from foster care.
 MARE is here to help you along the way, and if you would like more information, please do not hesitate to reach out.
 Let’s get started.

-Give MARE a call at 1-800-822-1176 to discuss with a worker your interest in becoming an adoptive parent and learn about agencies that serve your region of the state.
-You may want to attend a Adoption Information Meeting where you will learn more about the process of adopting a child from foster care.
+Give MARE a call at 617-964-6273 to discuss with a worker your interest in becoming an adoptive parent and learn about agencies that serve your region of the state.
+You may want to attend an Adoption Information Meeting where you will learn more about the process of adopting a child from foster care.

 Upon your request, a social worker from the agency you have chosen to work with will visit with you.
 You will receive an application which is to be returned this agency.
 You will be assigned a social worker who will provide you with guidance and support throughout the process.

 Once your application is approved, you will be invited to attend a pre-service training program.
 The training prepares adults to parent a child from foster care.
 You will learn about the needs of children who have experienced neglect and abuse.
-The training covers such topics as communication, building self esteem, child guidance, understanding behaviours, and working with agencies and courts.
+The training covers such topics as communication, building self esteem, child guidance, understanding behaviors, and working with agencies and courts.
 The training will also give you the information you need to begin and participate in a mutual home study process.
+You can find a list of upcoming MAPP Trainings here.

 Once your homestudy has been completed and approved, you become licensed to adopt.
-You can now registerd your homestudy with MARE
+You can now register your homestudy with MARE.

 Matching & Visiting